 - Can be served in the community at reasonable cost

-Our Case Management Team views disabled persons primarily as individuals, their disability just another part of their lives.
-We treat people in a holistic manner, which means that we address all aspects, including the social, psychological, physical, financial, spiritual, and community needs of a person.
-We believe in self-determination, that each person has the right to choose how to live and how to be treated.
-We rely on and follow the lead of the person served in developing a Plan of Care and forging a community support team that works together to achieve the goals, the needs, and wishes of the person being served.
+Our case management team views people with disabilities as individuals, their disabilities being just one facet of their lives.
+We use a holistic approach, addressing all aspects including the social, psychological, physical, financial, spiritual and community needs of a person.
+And we greatly value self-determination: each individual has the right to choose how to live and how to be treated.
+We rely on and follow the lead of the individual in developing a service plan and creating a community support team that works together to achieve the goals, needs and wishes of that person.